Home » HOLIDAYS IN GREECE WITHOUT A CAR

 6. Hydra island: A small island only 2 hrs & 40€ by ferry from Piraeus port or by boat from the mainland on the opposite side.
 Fyi no cars/motorcycles and not even bikes are allowed in Hydra!
 Read more about Hydra here.

-8. Kastellorizo: The beautiful Greek island very close to the southwestern cast of Turkey and the most easternmost island of Greece!It is quite small, consequently car is not necessary.
+8. Kastellorizo island: The beautiful Greek island very close to the southwestern cast of Turkey and the most easternmost island of Greece!It is quite small, consequently car is not necessary.
 Most of the attractions are within walking distance.

-9. Arkoi: An island for peaceful holidays with not much to do!
+9. Arkoi island: An island for peaceful holidays with not much to do!
 A so small island close to Patmos with 2 settlements, one of which is the picturesque port with the restaurants and cafeterias.
 Tiganakia beach is 25 minutes on foot and car is for sure redundant.
+You can read more in this blog post I wrote for you.

 City trips without the need of a car: